 - Top with maple syrup, nut butter or preserves of choice.

-Keywords: grain-free pancakes, protein pancakes, banana protein pancakes, grain-free banana protein pancakes
+Keywords: grain-free pancakes, protein pancakes, banana protein pancakes, grain-free banana protein pancakes, protein powder pancakes

 JOIN THE THM NEWSLETTER